0xPolygon/polygon-docs/docs/cdk/erigon/chain-config.md

 4. Mount the directory containing the config files on a Docker container.
 For example `/dynamic-mynetwork`.

-5. To use the new config when starting erigon, use the `--cfg` flag with the path to the config file e.g. `--cfg="/dynamic-mynetwork/dynamic-mynetwork.yaml"`.
+5. To use the new config when starting erigon, use the `--config` flag with the path to the config file e.g. `--config="/dynamic-mynetwork/dynamic-mynetwork.yaml"`.